Consistency and Asymptotic Normality of Latent Block Model Estimators: Introduction

-Although these estimation methods give satisfactory results, the consistence and asymptotic normality of the MLE are still an open question.
-Some partial results exist for LBM, and this question has been solved for SBM (Stochastic Block Model), a special case of LBM where the data is a random graphe encoded by its adjacency matrix (rows and columns represents the same units, so that there is only one partition, the same for rows and columns). \cite{celisse2012consistency} proved in their Theorem 3 that under the true parameter value, the distribution of the assignments conditionally to the observations of a binary SBM converges to a Dirac of the real assignments.
-Moreover, this convergence remains valid under the estimated parameter value, assuming that this estimator converges at rate at least $n^{-1}$, where $n$ is the number of nodes (Proposition 3.8).
-This assumption is not trivial, and it is not established that such an estimator exists except in some particular cases (\cite{ambroise2012new} for example). \cite{mariadassou2015} presented a unified frame for LBM and SBM in case of observations coming from an exponential family, and showed the consistency of the assignment conditional distribution under all parameter value in a neighborhood of the true value. \cite{bickel2009nonparametric} and \cite{bickel2013asymptotic} proved the consistency and asymptotic normality of the MLE for the binary SBM.
-Bursting with the preceding approaches, they first studied the asymptotic behavior of the MLE in the complete model (observations and assignments) which is very simple to handle; then, they showed that the complete likelihood and the marginal likelihood have similar asymptotic behavior by the use of a Bernstein inequality for bounded observations.
+For a binary SBM and under the true parameter value, Theorem 3 of \cite{celisse2012consistency} states that the distribution of the assignments conditionally to the observations converges to a Dirac of the real assignments.
+Moreover, this convergence remains valid under the estimated parameter value, assuming that this estimator converges at rate at least $\n^{-1}$, where $\n$ is the number of nodes (Proposition 3.8).
+This assumption is not trivial, and it was not established that such an estimator exists except in some particular cases (\cite{ambroise2012new} for example). \cite{mariadassou2015} presented a unified frame for LBM and SBM in case of valued observations satisfying a concentration inequality, and showed the consistency of the conditional distribution of the assignments under all parameter values in a neighborhood of the true value. \cite{bickel2009nonparametric} and \cite{bickel2013asymptotic} proved the consistency and asymptotic normality of the MLE for the binary SBM but failed to account for complications induced by symmetries in the parameter.
+Building upon the work from \cite{celisse2012consistency}, they first studied the asymptotic behavior of the MLE in the complete model (observations and assignments) with binary observations which is simple to handle; then, they showed that the complete likelihood and the marginal likelihood have similar asymptotic behaviors by the use of a Bernstein inequality for bounded observations.

-We extend these results to the double asymptotic framework of LBM, following the way of \cite{bickel2013asymptotic}, and for observations coming from some exponential family.
-Moreover, we introduce the concept of model symmetry which was not pointed out by these authors, but is necessary to set the asymptotic behavior.
-The asymptotic normality of the variational estimator is also settled, and an application to model selection criteria is presented.
+Following the main ideas of \cite{bickel2013asymptotic}, we prove that the observed likelihood ratio and the complete likelihood ratio computed at the true assignments are asymptotically equivalent, up to a multiplicative term.
+This term depends on some model symmetry and was omitted in \cite{bickel2013asymptotic} although it is necessary to prove the asymptotic results.
+We then settle the asymptotic normality of the maximum likelihood and variational estimators.
+All these results are stated not only for binary observations, but also more generally for observations coming from univariate exponential families in canonical form, which is essential regarding the LBM usages.
+This leads us to develop a Bernstein-type inequality for sub-exponential variables as the Hoeffing's concentration inequality used in \cite{bickel2013asymptotic} is only relevant for upper-bounded observations.